-WSI covers the cost of medications/supplies used to treat a condition accepted on an injured employee's claim.
-This coverage includes prescriptions, over-the-counter medications, durable medical equipment (DME) and medical supply items.
-WSI does not provide direct reimbursement for these charges, which must be submitted through the Pharmacy Benefit Manager.
-Below is additional information regarding WSI's pharmacy program, which a pharmacy should be aware of:
+WSI covers the cost of medications and supplies used to treat a condition accepted on an injured employee's claim.
+Coverage includes prescriptions, over-the-counter medications, durable medical equipment (DME) and medical supply items.
+WSI does not provide direct reimbursement for these charges, which a provider or pharmacy must submit through the Pharmacy Benefit Manager.
+Below is additional information regarding WSI's pharmacy program.

-The pharmacy plan design incorporates industry standards to ensure point of sale processing of pharmacy charges.
+WSI's pharmacy plan design incorporates industry standards to ensure point of sale processing of pharmacy charges.
+The main elements include:

-- Supply Limits - includes 34 days for acute and 60 days for chronic medication
+- Supply Limits - Allows 34 days for acute and 60 days for chronic medication

-- Brand name medication coverage - may be authorized, with documented trial and failure/adverse reaction to the generic equivalent
+- WSI may authorize brand medication with documentation of trial and failure or adverse reaction to the generic equivalent

 - An injured employee may request a brand medication but is responsible to pay the cost difference between the generic and brand medication

 WSI reimburses for medications dispensed directly from a provider's medical clinic when billed electronically to our current Pharmacy Benefit Management (PBM) using the current NCPDP pharmacy transaction standard.
 See North Dakota Administrative Code § 92-01-02-45.1(3).
 WSI does not directly reimburse a provider or an injured employee for medications.

 WSI contracts with Envolve Pharmacy Solutions, a national pharmacy benefit management company, to process pharmacy charges.
 This partnership allows access to over 65,000 pharmacies nationwide while providing an efficient process for the pharmacies.
 Use the Pharmacy Locator to find a participating pharmacy.
 In the search criteria, use the Group Number 8001.